• Skip to primary navigation

 The watch subscription space is a fascinating and curious one.
 Let’s dig into it with some worthwhile options to see if it’s right for you.

-If you’re weary about watch subscriptions, I don’t blame you.
+If you’re wary about watch subscriptions, I don’t blame you.
 And this isn’t just coming from the traditionalist in me.
 There’s a very strong part of me that believes timepieces shouldn’t come to your door in a watch subscription box.
-Wine, sure.
-Watches, I just don’t know.
+Wine, sure. but Watches?
+I just don’t know.

-Watches are different, though.
-Promising subscription service Eleven James famously shut down in 2018, prompting many to assume that watch subscriptions may simply not be a sustainable business model.
+Promising subscription service Eleven James famously shut down in 2019, prompting many to assume that watch subscriptions may simply not be a sustainable business model.

 After deep diving into it though, I think there are a few options with legs and you might want to consider them.